How to Remove Yourself from PeopleFinders (2026 Guide)

 PeopleFinders profiles can be quite detailed, especially for people who have lived at multiple addresses or have any court record history.
 Here is what they typically display:

-The free preview shows basic information like name, age, and city.
-The full report — which is behind a paywall — includes the detailed address history, phone numbers, relatives, and court records.
-However, even the free preview gives enough information for someone to confirm your identity and general location.
+The free preview shows name, age, and city.
+The full report sits behind a paywall.
+The free preview alone gives enough to confirm who you are and roughly where you live.

 Step-by-Step: How to Remove Your PeopleFinders Profile